lamhq/tech-notes/agile/2-scrum/3-artifacts/1-product-backlogs.md

 A product backlog is a prioritized list of work for the development team that is derived from the roadmap and its requirements.

+All work items should be included in the backlog: new features, enhancements, bug fixes, tasks, action items from the retrospective, or work requirements needed to build a product.

 A team's roadmap and requirements provide the foundation for the product backlog.
 Roadmap initiatives break down into several epics, and each epic will have several requirements and user stories.

+It is maintained and curated by the product owner between sprint cycles and as any new ideas arise.

 What may influence a product owner's prioritization?